 There are three main choices when it comes to settling into an RV location for the night.
 The type of place you choose says a lot about your RVing style.
 We want to look at the different kinds of parking locations, including campgrounds, RV parks, and RV resorts.
 Depending on your needs, what you want to do, and what kind of rig you have, you may prefer one type of RV destination over another.

 We've broken down what you can expect at each location, so you can choose the right type of place to stay for your next trip.

-3 Types of Places to Park Your RV or Trailer
+3 Types of Places to Park Your RV, Trailer, or Camper

-On park facilities can vary in parks, there could be showers to laundry to swimming pools, and dining facilities.
-Prices vary from one park to the next depending on location and facilities.
+On park facilities can vary in parks, there could be showers to laundry to swimming pools and dining facilities.
+Prices range from one park to the next depending on location and facilities.
 RV parks are good for just one night up to a long-term stop depending on the area of the country.

 Campgrounds often double as RV parks and vice versa, offering more amenities for RVers, like hookups.
 KOA’s are an example of the campground/RV park hybrid model.